Home Art Gallery Work in Progress Meet the Artist Details and Prices Contact the Artist

 Raku Horse Going into Reduction Bin Cooling Raku Horse

 Pulling a piece out of an 1800 degree kiln is as dangerous at it looks so I welcome the protection of the safety equipment.
-During this firing, a rather large section of the horse's ceramic underside popped off during this firing so picking it up was a tricky challenge.
-I've had great success with my firings nearly all the time, but it's impossible to know when the next unstable piece is about to fly in my direction.
-It doesn't take any more time to work safe.
-Better safe than sorry.
+During this firing, a rather large section of the horse's ceramic underside suddenly reacted to thermal shock and it popped off, making picking it up a tricky challenge.
+I've had great success with my firings nearly all the time, but it's impossible to know when the next unstable piece will suddenly be flying in my direction.
+It really doesn't take any more time to work safely and it goes without saying, "Better safe than sorry."

-Making the Molds for Glass Casting
+Making the Molds for Wax Casting

 Next step is making the element that will be transformed into a piece of kiln-cast glass.
 There are several ways to go about creating these glass pieces.
 Since I'm aiming for realistic hands, I started by making a casting of my own hand with an alginate compound and plaster.
 That sounds simple enough but I have come to appreciate that the creative process usually has a mind of its own.

 Problem #2 - Poses have to factor in gravity.
-The air has to go somewhere when the plaster is poured into the alginate mold.
+The air inside has to go somewhere when the plaster is poured into the alginate mold.
 If there are any floating up-turned finger tips, there will eventually be trapped air bubbles, which will lead to voids in the plaster (the finger tips) - and eventually the wax.

 Cast Plaster Hand In Alginate